Hidnish/VirtualE-API/README.md

 Express: Framework that allows us to create the server to handle requests.

-bcryptjs: encrypts data like passwords for better safety.
+bcrypt: encrypts data like passwords for better safety.
+note: `bcrypt` is faster than `bcryptjs`

 Cors: Handles comunication with other servers for us.